 A typical network problem is that dynamic name resolution doesn't work.
 In this case, the name and address match should be clearly defined (for TCP/IP in the [TCPDNS] section])

-Description of sections in the INI file
+Description of INI File's Sections

 The main network settings are located in the [NETKERN] section of the initialization INI file (the default values defined in parentheses):